eshoe2020/weather-app/README.md

 ## Features
-- search weather by entering any city, wordlwide
+- search weather by entering any city, worldwide
 - app will return the following weather stats for city:
     - the current temperature (F)
     - what the temperature "feels like" (F)